No Class Action

 If a party does not comply with the court order, there is no enforcement available.
 The court will consider the refusal in its assessment of evidence and adverse inferences may be drawn by the court as finder-of-fact.

 Austria recognises the concept of legal privilege.
 For example, members of legal professions – particularly attorneys-at-law – must refuse to testify with respect to any one of their mandates before any authority unless released by the client.
-Neither the party nor its counsel can be forced to produce client-attorney work product.
+Neither the party nor its counsel can be forced to produce the products of client-attorney work.
 No adverse inferences may be drawn by the court from such a refusal.
-Client-attorney-correspondence and attorney work product are protected by legal privilege irrespective of where such documents are located.
+Client-attorney correspondence and the products of attorney work are protected by legal privilege irrespective of where such documents are located.

 For the Austrian forms of collective redress, the same principles apply with regard to remedies as for individual actions, with one important exception: the admissibility of an appeal to the Supreme Court for sample lawsuits.